josecarballosa/copilot-instructions/instructions/prompt.instructions.md

 - **Prompt 1:** "Given this user story, generate a list of technical requirements."
-- **Prompt 2:** "Using the technical requirements from the previous step, write the corresponding function signatures in Python."
+- **Prompt 2:** "Using the technical requirements from the previous step, write the corresponding function signatures."
-- **Prompt 3:** "Implement the following Python function:
+- **Prompt 3:** "Implement the following function:
   `[insert signature from step 2]`."

 -----